tundish/blathnaid/blathnaid/tale/chapters.rst

 Finally, Ingomer
 ----------------

 It was the eve of the New Moon.
-Jack was at the gated arch in the east of the City.
+Jack was at the gated arch in the East of the City.

 Trumpets called out, the gates swung open and through it came the Mayoral parade.
 And there before him was Ingomer, in all his robes and finery, surrounded by guards.